 - Cheesy Cauliflower Pizza Crust is a fun option that can be topped with your favorite pizza fixings.

 - Another fun recipe you may enjoy are these Cauliflower Pancakes from Real Housemoms.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 1 large head cauliflower

-- 2-3 tsp garlic salt [more or less to your taste]
+- 2 teaspoon garlic salt adjust to your taste

 - 1 small lime juiced